weegs710/AnomalOS/docs/FEATURES.md

 ### System Tuning

 **Memory:**
-- ZFS ARC cache: 4-16GB (configurable)
+- ZFS ARC cache: Dynamic (50% of RAM, automatically managed)
 - Swappiness reduced to 10 for better responsiveness
 - Zram swap (25% of RAM) with zstd compression